ionic-team/webinar-capflow/README.md

 The Cordova version of the app is under the `cordova/` folder.
 You guessed it!
 The Capacitor version is under the `capacitor/` folder.

+Tab 2 (`src/app/tab2` folder) has been modified to become a Photo Gallery. `PhotoService` (`src/app/services/photo.service.ts`) contains all logic to take pictures, write files, and store data.

 ## How to Run

 SOON